5 Mindsets to Overcome Self-Doubt as First-Gens

 You’ve probably had an idea sitting in the back of your mind—something you’ve been meaning to start but keep putting off.
 What’s one small action you can take today that will inevitably move you closer?

-3. Rest and Reflection Move You Forward
+3. Rest and Reflection is Productive

 You’re not a machine; you weren’t designed to operate at the same level every day.
 Like nature and athletes, we need strategic rest.
 Pausing and slowing down isn’t a lack of progress—it’s what makes progress possible.